 Table 2.
 Results of turbine design parameters

 Items Specifications

 Inlet radius, r 1 (mm) 19.3

 Length of leading edge (mm) 4.5

-Inlet absolute angle, $\alpha_1$ (°) 72
+Inlet absolute angle, α_1 (°) 72

 Exit radius ratio, $r{2, h}/r{2, S}$ 0.7

-Exit relative angle, $\beta_2$ (°) -61
+Exit relative angle, β_2 (°) -61

 Number of blades 11

 Thickness of blades (mm) 1

-Blockage factor, $B(\%)$ 20
+Blockage factor, B (%) 20

 Figure 12(a) shows the camberline of a rotor for a radial turbine.
-Camberline is one of the important parameters of blade design, which means the line along the blade from the leading edge to the trailing edge.
+Camberline is one of the important parameters of blade design, which means line along the blade from the leading edge to the trailing edge.
 The camber line graph shows the curvature profile of the blade along its length.
-The curve originates from the origin, representing the blade's leading edge, with a constantly increasing slope that indicates the degree of curvature of the blade.
-The steep slope indicates a high camber towards the rear edge, ensuring proper airflow through the turbine.
+The curve starts from the origin as the blade's leading edge, with a constantly increasing slope indicating the degree of curvature of the blade.
+The steep slope indicates the high camber towards the rear edge to ensure proper airflow through the turbine.
 This camber line design is critical for improving the aerodynamics of the turbine blade, minimising flow separation, and raising efficiency [10].
-Figure 12(b) shows a meridional section of a rotor.
-The curvatures were generated using the Bezier polynomial equations, which are widely used in aerodynamic design and produce smooth curves.
+Figure 12(b) shows a rotor's meridional section.
+The curvatures were generated by using the Bezier polynomials equations, which are widely used in aerodynamic design and will produce smooth curves.
 This was employed to define the geometry of the rotor blade in different sections.
 The outermost curve refers to the hub section of the rotor and goes to the shroud.
-A meridional section graph using Bezier curves helps outline the blade, maintaining a smooth flow.
+A meridional section graph using Bezier curves helps outline the blade to maintain a smooth flow.

-Figure 12.
+Figures 12.
 Curvature for the turbine rotor: (a) Camberline and (b) Meridional

 3D geometry involves representing objects or shapes within a three-dimensional area.
 In contrast to 2D geometry, which focuses on flat shapes, 3D geometry includes depth, width, and height to create a more realistic depiction of objects.

 The use of CATIA for geometric design is often compared to other software tools.
 For example, integrating CATIA with MS Excel and Autodesk Inventor can enhance the overall design workflow, providing a comprehensive solution for creating detailed and complex geometries.
 This synergy is particularly advantageous for optimising design parameters and improving the manufacturability of turbine components [30].
 The basic geometric layout of the radial turbine rotor was defined.
 The outline was developed using initial calculations and design principles.
-The blade profile stood out as an important element of the rotor configuration.
+The blade profile stood out as the important element of the rotor configuration.
 Following the initial establishment of the outline structure, a detailed design was done to enhance the geometry.
-This involved utilizing CATIA's surface modeling tools, generating seamless surfaces for the blades of each part.
-The distribution of the turbine blades is shown in Figure 13, illustrating their positioning around the rotor hub.
-This condition was commonly observed in radial turbines, where the blades were positioned relative to each other from a central point, allowing the fluid to pass through in a radial flow pattern within the turbine.
-The arrangement ensured that the flow was distributed evenly, thereby increasing the turbine's performance.
+This involved utilising CATIA's surface modelling tools; seamless surfaces were generated for blades for each part.
+The turbine blades' distribution is shown in Figure 13 and how they are positioned around the rotor hub.
+This condition was commonly observed in radial turbines where the blades were positioned relative to each other from a central point to allow the fluid to pass through in a radial flow through the turbine.
+The arrangement ensured that flow was distributed evenly and increased the turbine's performance.
 The 3D geometric configuration of a radial turbine rotor was developed and constructed.
 This emphasised capturing the detail of blade profiles.
 The turbine's rotor was drawn in every detail to ensure the viewer understood how the device worked and its main components.
 During the modelling process, three-dimensional computer-aided design software was used to create the turbine.
 The final model of the radial turbine rotor is a 3D model.
 Moreover, it emphasised the significance of the accurate geometric design of blades in radial turbines and paved the way for further innovations and developments.